learnbyexample/practice_python_projects/practice_python_projects.md

     root.mainloop()
 ```

 * The `divmod()` function gives you both the quotient and the remainder.
-Helpful here to assign row and column for a particular button.
+Helpful here to assign row and column values for a particular button.
-* As mentioned before, `lambda` expression helps when you need to pass arguments to the command function.
+* As mentioned before, `lambda` expressions help when you need to pass arguments to the command function.
 Needed here because a single function handles click event for all of the buttons.
 * The click function randomly sets one of the two characters.
-To avoid the layout from changing due to difference in button text, monospace font is used.
-The default is single space character (which is invisible on the screen) and valid characters are `x` and `o`.
+To avoid the layout from changing due to differences in button text, monospace font is used.
+The default is a single space character (which is invisible on the screen) and valid characters are `x` and `o`.

 ![Grid layout](images/square_tic_tac_toe/grid_layout.png)